LKZOwner/SimpleAI/README.md

 ## Examples

-The repository includes two ways to learn about the AI:
+The repository includes three ways to learn about the AI:

 1. **Basic Examples** in `simple_ai.py`:
    - Learning numerical patterns